porteux/porteux/README.md

 To run Windows applications inside PorteuX, you can find both Wine and Multilib Lite XZM modules in the app store.
 It's recommended to have these 2 modules in `/porteux/optional` and activate them only when needed.

-## Installing new packages or applications
+## Installing new applications or packages

+To install new applications that are not in the App Store or in the Slackware repository, AppImage packages are recommended.
+If an application is not available in AppImage format, PorteuX provides an optional Flatpak XZM module that can be used to download and install any software available in Flatpak.

 To download a Slackware package that is not present in PorteuX and convert it to a XZM module, run the command `getpkg -m [packageName]` (e.g `getpkg -m gimp`).
 After the XZM module is created, double-click to activate it.
 It's recommended to move the module to the `porteux/modules` folder to ensure it is automatically loaded after boot.

-To install new applications that are not in the Slackware repository, AppImage packages are recommended.
-If an application is not available in AppImage format, PorteuX provides an optional Flatpak XZM module that can be used to download and install any software available in Flatpak.

 To build anything inside PorteuX, it's recommended to download and activate the `05-devel` XZM module, which includes compilers, git, make, headers, etc. To build a driver (e.g. VirtualBox or any physical device), also download and activate the `06-crippled-sources` XZM module.